cytomine/Cytomine-core/README.md

 7. Publish tests coverage reports on Jenkins
 8. Shutdown postgresql, mongodb and rabbitmq configurations.
 9. Build and publish a jar
-10. Build and publish a docker image
+10. Build and publish a docker image.

 ## Upgrade from old version Cytomine dataset